Remains found in Nash County could belong to woman missing since 2004

 The remains were found on Wiley Road in Spring Hope.

-Nash County Sheriff Brandon Medina said they started receiving information about a week ago about a possible body in the area.
+Nash County Sheriff Keith Stone said they started receiving information about a week ago about a possible body in the area.

 On Thursday, investigators determined that they had enough information to prepare a search warrant.